StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Node sizing

-A minimal deployment of the anomaly detection Kubernetes service with the default options requires one of the following instance types:
+A minimal deployment of the AAD Kubernetes service with the default options requires one of the following instance types:

 * Amazon EKS: 1 instance of type `m4.xlarge`
 * Azure AKS: 1 instance of type `F4s v2` \(Intel or AMD CPUs\)